chromaui/learnstorybook.com/content/intro-to-storybook/react/ko/composite-component.md

 import ReactDOM from 'react-dom';
 import '@testing-library/jest-dom/extend-expect';

-import { WithPinnedTasks } from './TaskList.stories';
+import { WithPinnedTasks } from './TaskList.stories'; //👈  Our story imported here

 it('renders pinned tasks at the start of the list', () => {
   const div = document.createElement('div');
-  // Our story will be used for the test.
-  // With the arguments that were created.
-  ReactDOM.render(<WithPinnedTasks {...WithPinnedTasks.args} />, div);
+  //👇 Story's args used with our test ReactDOM.render(<WithPinnedTasks {...WithPinnedTasks.args} />, div);

   // We expect the task titled "Task 6 (pinned)" to be rendered first, not at the end